Blues & Spirituals / Hymn Hustler

 Art and Design by Reverend Freakchild

-Reverend Freakchild is an individual for whom theologians and psychologists do not have an adequate category, but the real Bluesman, far from being a simple entertainer, provides a similar social and cultural role as the preacher, the way finder, the fire keeper, or the shaman (spiritual healer).
+Reverend Freakchild is an individual for whom theologians and psychologists do not have an adequate category, but the real bluesman, far from being a simple entertainer, provides a similar social and cultural role as the preacher, the way finder, the fire keeper, or the shaman (spiritual healer).
 With the art of song the true player of the blues pierces the veil between life and death, past and future, and the seen and unseen.
 Furthermore, rather than merely being an intermediary between realms and making meaning of this life, the one who works with the consciousness of the blues is an agent of a co-created causal nexus or a supernatural superimposed omnipotent prime mover proving purpose.
-They then often transcend that appearance emptiness and fulfill the role of psychopomp; guiding the audience through not only a descent into death, but a witness to the worlds of lived experience of terrestrial sorrows and the phoenix of healing formless joy.
-Paradoxically, it is this chthonic journey into the shadow self that creates the possibility of an enantiodromia: the psycho-spiritual emergence of its opposite; a transformative realization of the larger perspective of connection to an interdependence of all reality and the ever elusive vision of the promised land of peace.
+The sage of the blues then often transcends that created conceptual appearance emptiness and fulfills the role of psychopomp; guiding the audience through not only a descent through death, but a witness to the worlds of lived experience; terrestrial sorrows and the phoenix of healing formless joys.
+Paradoxically, it is this chthonic journey into the shadow self that creates the possibility of an enantiodromia: the psycho-spiritual emergence of its opposite; a transformative transcendent realization, an awareness of a larger perspective; a connection to an interdependent reality and the ever elusive vision of the promised land of peace.